-School My Class Reps Contacts are required to add student representatives to My Class Reps to confirm the students elected as soon as possible after elections are completed, and to confirm the successful completion of the role (or not) when requested by Senate Office.
+School My Class Reps Contacts are required to add student representatives to My Class Reps to confirm the students elected as soon as possible after elections are completed, and to confirm the successful completion of the role (or not) when requested by Academic Policy & Governance.
 This is essential to the running of the SRC and so should be returned in a timely manner.

 In order for students to have their time as a representative recorded on their HEAR, the following is required to be recorded on My Class Reps: